goggin13/HyperMapper/tutorial.md

 This tutorial will walk through the construction of a basic application using HyperDex, HyperMapper and Rails.
 Like any good Hello World demo, we'll be building a very basic blogging application.

-You can see the finished application in the [example source code](https://github.com/goggin13/HyperMapper/tree/master/examples/hyper_blog).
+You can see the finished application in the [example source code](https://github.com/goggin13/HyperMapperExamples/tree/master/HyperMapperDemo).
+This is just a skeletal app; if you would like to look at a slightly more polished implementation of this same basic code, [check one out here](https://github.com/goggin13/HyperMapperExamples/tree/master/hyper_blog).

 ### Prerequisites